JohnDeeBDD/vforms/README.md

 From the admin area, click the "Forms" tab.
 Use the drag and drop interface to create a form.

-&nbsp;&nbsp; **REQUIRED:** Add a text input field called "vform-rec-id".
-If you don't, the form won't save.

 "Publish" the Vform.
 The VForm can only be seen in the frontend via the generated shortcode.

 &nbsp;&nbsp; **OPTIONAL** Consider publishing the post / page as "private".